 Prior to joining CyI, Grigoria worked in several archaeological projects, excavations and museum work in Cyprus.
 She is interested in the investigation and reconstruction of health, diet, palaeopathology and palaeodemography of past populations using macroscopic and microscopic methods.

-Her main research interests focus on the bioarchaeology of Roman populations of Cyprus and the Eastern Mediterranean and her aim is to establish a research that will enable the construction of a strong interpretational background of the Roman period.
+Her main research interests focus on the bioarchaeology of the Hellenistic and Roman populations of Cyprus and the Eastern Mediterranean and her aim is to establish a research that will enable the construction of a strong interpretational background of the Hellenistic and Roman period.

-Biological Anthropology, bioarchaeology, palaeopathology, archaeological sciences, osteology and archaeology of Cyprus and the Eastern Mediterranean.
+Biological anthropology, osteology, bioarchaeology, archaeological sciences, bioarchaeology of Cyprus and the Eastern Mediterranean.